Lincoln County, Idaho

 - 2010: Lincoln County's population reaches its highest point at approximately 5,208 residents.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Lincoln County, Idaho.
+This timeline provides a concise overview of the key events in the history of Lincoln County, Idaho.